brian32768/docker-build-asterisk/README.md

 # docker-build-asterisk
-Builder for Asterisk 16 based on Debian Stretch
+Asterisk 16 built on Debian Stretch

 I store this image up on Docker hub, then I derive another Dockerfile from it that uses jinja2 templates to actually configure Asterisk and